lilatomic/lilatomic.ca/posts/azure_function_durable_testing.md

 ### User code generator

-We'll start closes to our code: the `resume_user_code` function.
-I'll first point out that they catch the StopIteration and mark that as the function output, just like out little executor.
+We'll start closest to our code: the `resume_user_code` function.
+I'll first point out that they catch the `StopIteration` and mark that as the function output, just like out little executor.
 The most interesting part is:

 ```python
 # resume orchestration with a resolved task's value